-Gospel 90.3 is a non-commercial radio station that relies on the support of its listeners and sponsors.
-Through the faithful giving our listeners Gospel 90.3 has been able to continue its ministry of blessing and encouragement for over 23 years.
+As a non-commercial radio station, Gospel 90.3 relies on the support of our listeners.
 If you would like to help support the ministry of Gospel 90.3 financially, please click on the donate link.

 Another piece of our support comes in the form of sponsorship.
 Sponsors are businesses that financially support our ministry in return for on-air acknowledgments of their businesses or practices.